Select Page

 Common Struggles with Providers and How to Solve Them

 Another struggle stems from the lack of periodic business needs.
-For example, changes to business requirements will be missed by the Provider if it does not periodically sit down with the organization and conduct a formal business review.
+For example, changes to business requirements will be missed by the provider if it does not periodically sit down with the organization and conduct a formal business review.
 Failure to address business needs breaks down the relationship and leads to potential loss of contract.

 Conclusion

-Providers are an excellent resource for expertise, overflow work, and completing commoditized IT activities.
+Providers are an excellent resource for expertise, overflow work, security, and completing commoditized IT activities.
 Establishing and maturing the relationship takes time and effort from all parties to ensure success.